zaphosting/docs/en/moe_firststeps_dashboard.md

 ---
 id: moe_firststeps_dashboard
-title: Myth of Empires: Dashboard overview
+title: Myth of Empires Dashboard overview
 description: Information about the dashboard of an Myth of Empires from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Dashboard
 ---